EllieDJeon/RaspberryPi/Kits_setup/GPS_setup.md

 ```

 ### '$GPxxx' sentence codes and descriptions
+We are using following sentence codes and GPS data:
 | NMEA | DATA |
 |:-----------:|:-----------|
 | $GPRMC | Time, Navigate warning, Latitude, Longitude, Speed(miles/h) |